racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/modeling.md

 After the process of designing your PyLabs Application (PyApp), it is time that you define the different Root Objects of your PyApp.
 Each model of a root object is a `.py`-file and stored in its proper directory.

-See the [PyApps Directory Structure] (sampleapp.md/) for more information about the location of the files.
+See the [PyApps Directory Structure](/sampleapp/#/doc/sampleapp) for more information about the location of the files.

 ##What is a Root Object
 A Root Object is a logical entity of the PyApp, stored in the PyLabs DRP, and more specific in [Arakoon](http://www.arakoon.org).
 A root object consists of properties, and references to other root objects.